nikcleju/DSP_Course/Lectures/02_SignalsAndSystems.md

 ### Interpretation of the convolution equation

-The convolution equation can be interpreted in two ways:
+The convolution equation can be interpreted in three ways:

 1. The output signal $y[n]$ = a sum of a lot of impulse responses $h[n]$, each one delayed by $k$ (hence $[n-k]$) and scaled by $x[k]$